-Osaka, Kobe and Kyoto are some of the finest cities in Japan for cherry blossom viewing (hanami) and we listed down top eight of city’s most popular hanami spots to enjoy the spring.
+Osaka, Kobe, and Kyoto are some of the finest cities in Japan for cherry blossom viewing (hanami) and we listed down the top eight of the city’s most popular hanami spots to enjoy the spring.

 Situated at Kobe, the Shukugawa Koen (Park) is a long stretch of Sakura and Pine trees.
 People from different parts of Japan gather here for a day of hanami

 The seemingly endless rows of 500 cherry trees is a good spot for hanami with friends and family.
 The long stretch of Sakura trees can be best viewed from a riverside promenade or from ships cruising the river.

 A scenic view that is highlighted with over 4000 cherry trees on the spacious ground.
 The Osaka castle grounds stretched far from four sides of Osaka with wide lawns good for picnics and quick rendezvous.
 At night, the trees were lighted along with the castle’s illumination

 The former site of the 1970 World Exhibition in Osaka turned into a large public park with over 5000 cherry trees along its paths and around its large lawn areas.
 Sakura trees in this Koen were lighted every evening for better and much appreciation

 Located in the outskirts of Kyoto you’ll find Arashiyama.
 Many trees can be found around the Togetsukyo Bridge at the foot of the mountains, especially in the riverside Nakanoshima Park.
 Around the vicinity, you’ll find the Daikakuji Temple Temple whose large pond is surrounded by abundant Sakura trees.

 Well known for its locally cultivated variety of late-blooming Sakura trees, Ninnaji is surrounded by several hundred trees that are planted on the temple grounds.
 Omuro Cherry was considered as the late-blooming tree every season.